-Where an action is brought against a decision of the European Patent Office in carrying out the tasks referred to in Article 9 of Regulation (EU) No 1257/2012 (hereinafter "decision of the Office"), proceedings before the Court of First Instance shall consist of
+1. Subject to Rule 85.2, where an action is brought against a decision of the European Patent Office in carrying out the tasks referred to in Article 9 of Regulation (EU) No 1257/2012 (hereinafter "decision of the Office"), proceedings before the Court of First Instance shall consist of:

-- (a) a written procedure, which shall include a possibility for interlocutory review by the European Patent Office; - (b) an interim procedure, which may include an interim conference; - (c), an oral procedure which, at the request of the plaintiff or at the instance of the Court, may include an oral hearing.
+(a) a written procedure, which shall include a possibility for interlocutory review by the European Patent Office;

+(b) an interim procedure, which may include an interim conference; and

+(c) an oral procedure which, at the request of the claimant or at the instance of the Court, may include an oral hearing.